 and like so many toddlers everywhere, he loves (LOVES) running through the house pants-less. it must feel so good and free to zip naked through each room (which is why I allow it). the problems come when it's time to put the pants back on: when ezra sees me coming towards him with jeans and diaper in hand, he begins to spiral his body violently, comically. like a tiny cartoon twister. there's no containing him, no bribing him, absolutely no stopping him.
 I grab his ankles and pull but my arms start to twist too, at which point I give up until he's worn himself out.
 I keep waiting for him to bore a hole through the couch cushions, the sisal rug, the wood floor.
 I keep thinking he might end up somehwere near the center of the earth.

-oh, but I am so crazy about that kid, so crazy-- in spite of these things, because of these things.
+because of these things.
 I am crazy with love, so crazy that I think it probably comes out of my ears and eyeballs, from the top of my head, out the tips of my fingers. it's a love so alive it lights up like an electric sign that cannot be turned off. and you know that it's too much but you can't really stop from looking at it.

 and here is where I give up the photobooth friday goods: